 3.2.
-Measuring Tool
+Measuring tool

-The visual attention of all participants was measured using moving eye-tracking glasses (Pupil Labs Core, Germany).
-These glasses had two eye cameras with a frequency of 200 Hz and a resolution of 192 x 192 pixels to record the information on the pupil of one eye (right eye).
+The visual attention of all participants was measured using moving eye tracking glasses (Pupil Labs Core, Germany).
+These glasses had two eye cameras with a frequency of 200 Hz and a resolution of 192 x 192 pixels to record the information of the pupil of one eye (right eye).
 The glasses also had a scene camera with a frequency of 60 Hz and a resolution of 720 pixels, recording data with high precision using infrared light.
-The data recording software was Pupil Capture, and the data analysis software was Pupil Player.
-The five-point method calibrated the device (Asadi et al., 2023).
+The data recording software was Pupil capture and the data analysis software was Pupil player.
+The five-point method was used to calibrate the device (Asadi et al., 2023).
 Other equipment used in this experiment was a plasma Panasonic model TX-P42UT30B device, two laptops, an HDMI cable, and a wireless mouse.
-One laptop was connected to the plasma Panasonic device, and the other was attached to the eye-tracking device.
+One of the laptops was used to connect to the plasma Panasonic device and the other was connected to the eye-tracking device.

 3.3.
-Research Implementation Method
+Research implementation method

-After each participant entered the testing environment and filled out the demographic characteristics form, they were asked to sit on a chair with adjustable height in front of the screen.
-At the same time as the eye-tracking device was installed, the height of the camera and the responding eyes were set at the same level.
-Next, participants were presented with an online shopping task, where they were asked to imagine buying a Tshirt for themselves.
-Participants searched for their favorite T-shirt by scrolling through a product search page.
-Since people of different ages wear T-shirts often, the researchers selected this product (Schröter et al., 2021).
+After each participant entered the testing environment and filled the demographic characteristics form, they were asked to sit on a chair with adjustable height placed in front of the screen.
+At the same time as the eye tracking device was installed, the height of the camera and the responding eyes were set at the same level.
+Next, participants were presented with an online shopping task, where they were asked to imagine that they were buying a T-shirt for themselves.
+Participants searched for their favorite T-shirt by freely scrolling through a product search page.
+Since people of different ages wear T-shirts on many occasions, this product was selected by the researchers (Schröter et al., 2021).
 They were also asked to click add to cart to indicate the end of the experiment (Li et al., 2018).
-To ensure the visual processing behavior of people regularly, the participants were informed about the real purpose of the research after completing the experiment (Oboudi et al., 2023).
+In order to ensure the visual processing behavior of people in a normal way, the participants were informed about the real purpose of the research after completing the experiment (Oboudi et al., 2023).
 Eye tracking data were also collected on several pages, but for the present study, the focus was on the product search page.
 On this page, product images were presented in four rows.
-Some of the photos had human models, as well.
+Some of the images had human models, as well.
 These features can be observed in Figure 1.

-1 The electronic trust symbol is a sign for internet businesses that is issued by the e-commerce development center belonging to the Ministry of Industry, Mines and Trade for the purpose of organizing, verifying their identity and eligibility.
+^{1.} The electronic trust symbol is a sign for internet businesses that is issued by the e-commerce development center belonging to the Ministry of Industry, Mines and Trade for the purpose of organizing, verifying their identity and eligibility.

 Figure 1.
-The image of the Majid sportswear online store with AOI is marked with black color (row 1), blue color (row 2), red color (row 3), and green color (row 4).
+The image of Majid sportswear online store with AOI marked with black color (row 1), blue color (row 2), red color (row 3) and green color (row 4).

 3.4.
-Data Analysis
+Data analysis

-Two measures, namely fixation count and total fixation duration, were utilized to measure participants' visual attention.
+Two measures, namely fixation count and total fixation duration were utilized to measure participants' visual attention.
 These two measures were calculated as average values in milliseconds.
-It is worth noting that the product information (including image, description, and price) was defined as four AOIs in four rows (Hwang & Lee, 2018).
-This helped facilitate eye-tracking experiments and specify the products' vertical orientation (rows).
+It is worth noting that the information of the products (including image, description, and price of the product) was defined as four AOIs in four rows (Hwang & Lee, 2018).
+This helped to facilitate eye-tracking experiments and specify the vertical orientation (rows) of the products.
 The defined AOIs are displayed in Figure 1 and Table 2.

 Table 2.
-AOIs are defined in the product search page on th e Maiid sportswear website.
+AOIs defined in the product search page on the Majid sportswear website.